cSploit/cSploit.github.io/_posts/2015-05-10-Too-busy-right-now.md

 ##### My fails

-I asked to my teachers if I can do the Java game alone, but they decided to not give me this possibility.
+I've asked my teachers if I can do the Java game alone, but they did decided that for me.
 Instead they choose a guy from the heap and told me to work with him.
-One thing that I love of the internet is that I can judge people by what they say and do, choosing the right collaborators for my project.
+One thing that I love about the internet is that I can judge people by what they say and do, choosing the right collaborators for my project.
-My collabolator for the Java game doesn't have any programming skills, and ( for now ) isn't eager to learn.
+My collabolator for the Java game didn't have any programming skills, and ( for now ) isn't eager to learn.
-That will cause me to work twice to achieve a good vote.
+That will cause me to work twice as hard to achieve a good vote.

 ##### Unexpected things

-Personally I thought I was a good Object-Oriented programmer.
+Personally I thought that I was a good Object-Oriented programmer.
 But I was wrong.
 The course of Software Engineering is improving a lot my OOP skills.

 ##### cSploit and Me